 Imagine what it would be like if you suddenly lost one or two of your front teeth.
 Smiling, talking, eating—everything would suddenly be affected.
+Knowing how to prevent injuries to your mouth and face is especially important if you participate in organized sports or other recreational activities.

 Mouthguards, also called mouth protectors, help cushion a blow to the face, minimizing the risk of broken teeth and injuries to your lips, tongue, face or jaw.
 They typically cover the upper teeth and are a great way to protect the soft tissues of your tongue, lips and cheek lining.
-Knowing how to prevent injuries like these is especially important if you participate in organized sports or other recreational activities.
+“Your top teeth take the brunt of trauma because they stick out more,” says Dr. Thomas Long, a private practice dentist and team dentist for the Carolina Hurricanes professional hockey team.
+“Your bottom teeth are a little more protected because they are further back.”

 When it comes to protecting your mouth, a mouthguard is an essential piece of athletic gear that should be part of your standard equipment from an early age.

-- Stock.
-These are inexpensive and come pre-formed, ready to wear.
+- Stock: These are inexpensive and come pre-formed, ready to wear.
 Unfortunately, they often don’t fit very well.
 They can be bulky and can make breathing and talking difficult.

 If you have a retainer or other removable appliance, do not wear it during any contact sports.

-- rinse before and after each use or brush with a toothbrush and toothpaste
+- Rinse before and after each use or brush with a toothbrush and toothpaste.

-- never leave the mouthguard in the sun or in hot water
+- Never leave the mouthguard in the sun or in hot water.

 - Check fit and for signs of wear and tear to see if it needs replacing.